Starting a Dispute

 Learn more about identifying parties.

 Do I need to start my claim within a certain time period?

 Any legal claim that can go to a court or a tribunal almost always has to be started within a set period of time.
 After this time runs out, a court or tribunal can refuse to consider your claim, no matter how strong your case would have been.

 The time limit is called a limitation period.
 It’s like a countdown that only stops once a case is started with the CRT or a court.

 The CRT may refuse to issue a Dispute Notice if you do not provide the requested information or payment by the requested date.

 The CRT may also refuse to issue a Dispute Notice if the claim is not in CRT jurisdiction, or the limitation period has expired.

-If the CRT refuses to issue a Dispute Notice, you may re-apply to the CRT.
-However, it’s likely the CRT will take the same action, unless you are able to provide the required information and payment.
+If the CRT refuses to issue a Dispute Notice, you may re-apply in the future.